Sales startup People.ai lays off 18% of staff, raises debt round amid COVID-19 uncertainty – TechCrunch

 “We still have several years of runway with what we’ve raised,” he noted (it has raised just under $100 million in equity to date).
 “But no one knows the length of the downturn, so we wanted to make sure we could sustain the business through it.”

-Specifically, the company is reducing its international footprint — now, big European customers that it already has on its books will now be handled from its US offices rather than local outposts — and it is narrowing its scope to focus more on the core verticals that make up the majority of its current customer base.
+Specifically, the company is reducing its international footprint — big European customers that it already has on its books will now be handled from its U.S. offices rather than local outposts — and it is narrowing its scope to focus more on the core verticals that make up the majority of its current customer base.

 He gave as an example the financial sector.
 “We create huge value for financial services industry but have moved the functionality for them out to next year so that we can focus on our currently served industries,” he said.